 Fado Show in Porto

-Lisbon, a dazzling city stretching along Tagus river, makes an enchanting European capital.
+Lisbon, a dazzling city stretching along the Tagus river, makes an enchanting European capital.
 Its nucleus, an ancient fortress, is now circled by neighborhoods drenched with medieval charm.
 Handcrafts - from embroidery to leatherwork - are peddled right on the streets.
-At night, yellow electric tramcars continue to wind their way up and down the hills in the sound of traditional Fado songs.
+At night, yellow electric tramcars continue to wind their way up and down the hills to the sound of traditional Fado songs.
 Ample opportunities exist for seeing popular celebrations, for shopping, and for enjoying the nightlife along the riverbank.

-Recommended Stay:At least 3 nights Must See`s: Alfama, Baixa and Chiado, Se de Lisboa, Sao Roque Church, Mosteiro dos Jeronimos, Torre de Belem, Discoveries Monument, Museu Nacional dos Coches, Parque das Nacos, Elevador de Santa Justa, Tram 28 and so much more!
+Visit Alfama, Baixa and Chiado, Se de Lisboa, Sao Roque Church, Mosteiro dos Jeronimos, Torre de Belem, Discoveries Monument, Museu Nacional dos Coches, Parque das Nacos, Elevador de Santa Justa, Tram 28 and so much more!

 3 nights in Porto

 Porto (also known as Oporto) is the second city of Portugal, and a hub for the northern part of the country in terms of arts, entertainment, culture and shopping.
 Previously conquered by the Celts, Romans and Moors, Porto has been a jewel in the Portuguese royal crown for nearly a millennium.
 The city offers art treasures, medieval cathedrals, museums, shopping, and delicious food and drink, all while tourists enjoy breathtaking views of the River Douro, which empties into the Atlantic just three miles from the city center.
-Don`t miss the center, in particular the Ribeira neighborhood, which is a UNESCO World Heritage Site.
+Don't miss the center, in particular the Ribeira neighborhood, which is a UNESCO World Heritage Site.

-Porto Cathedral (Sé), Clerigos Church and Tower, Palacio da Bolsa, the gardens at the Palacio de Cristal, Ponte Dom Luis I, the port wine lodges of Vila Nova de Gaia, the Funicular dos Guindais, Praça da Liberdade, Avenida dos Aliados, and so much more!
+Visit Porto Cathedral (Sé), Clerigos Church and Tower, Palacio da Bolsa, the gardens at the Palacio de Cristal, Ponte Dom Luis I, the port wine lodges of Vila Nova de Gaia, the Funicular dos Guindais, Praça da Liberdade, Avenida dos Aliados, and so much more!

 Thousands of years of history are on full display in vibrant <b>Portugal</b>, fast becoming one of the most popular tourist destinations in western Europe.
-Each region of Portugal offers something unique to the traveler, like unparalleled beaches and resorts in the Algarve; rolling plains that lead to mountains in the Alentejo; delicious food and drink in the Minho and the Douro River Valley; and of course the country`s bustling capital, Lisbon, which boasts the best of everything that Portugal has to offer, from restaurants to historical landmarks.
+Each region of Portugal offers something unique to the traveler, like unparalleled beaches and resorts in the Algarve; rolling plains that lead to mountains in the Alentejo; delicious food and drink in the Minho and the Douro River Valley; and of course the country's bustling capital, Lisbon, which boasts the best of everything that Portugal has to offer, from restaurants to historical landmarks.

-Lisbon, a dazzling city stretching along Tagus river, makes an enchanting European capital.
+Lisbon, a dazzling city stretching along the Tagus river, makes an enchanting European capital.
 Its nucleus, an ancient fortress, is now circled by neighborhoods drenched with medieval charm.
 Handcrafts - from embroidery to leatherwork - are peddled right on the streets.
-At night, yellow electric tramcars continue to wind their way up and down the hills in the sound of traditional Fado songs.
+At night, yellow electric tramcars continue to wind their way up and down the hills to the sound of traditional Fado songs.
 Ample opportunities exist for seeing popular celebrations, for shopping, and for enjoying the nightlife along the riverbank.

-Recommended Stay:At least 3 nights Must See`s: Alfama, Baixa and Chiado, Se de Lisboa, Sao Roque Church, Mosteiro dos Jeronimos, Torre de Belem, Discoveries Monument, Museu Nacional dos Coches, Parque das Nacos, Elevador de Santa Justa, Tram 28 and so much more!
+Visit Alfama, Baixa and Chiado, Se de Lisboa, Sao Roque Church, Mosteiro dos Jeronimos, Torre de Belem, Discoveries Monument, Museu Nacional dos Coches, Parque das Nacos, Elevador de Santa Justa, Tram 28 and so much more!

 Porto (also known as Oporto) is the second city of Portugal, and a hub for the northern part of the country in terms of arts, entertainment, culture and shopping.
 Previously conquered by the Celts, Romans and Moors, Porto has been a jewel in the Portuguese royal crown for nearly a millennium.
 The city offers art treasures, medieval cathedrals, museums, shopping, and delicious food and drink, all while tourists enjoy breathtaking views of the River Douro, which empties into the Atlantic just three miles from the city center.
-Don`t miss the center, in particular the Ribeira neighborhood, which is a UNESCO World Heritage Site.
+Don't miss the center, in particular the Ribeira neighborhood, which is a UNESCO World Heritage Site.

-Porto Cathedral (Sé), Clerigos Church and Tower, Palacio da Bolsa, the gardens at the Palacio de Cristal, Ponte Dom Luis I, the port wine lodges of Vila Nova de Gaia, the Funicular dos Guindais, Praça da Liberdade, Avenida dos Aliados, and so much more!
+Visit Porto Cathedral (Sé), Clerigos Church and Tower, Palacio da Bolsa, the gardens at the Palacio de Cristal, Ponte Dom Luis I, the port wine lodges of Vila Nova de Gaia, the Funicular dos Guindais, Praça da Liberdade, Avenida dos Aliados, and so much more!